Assessing AT&T's Debt And Dividend Safety By End Of Q1 2020 (NYSE:T)

 - 2025: 1.4

 It is very unrealistic that AT&T is going to push debt multiples that low in a zero-interest rate environment.
-Instead if things pan out nicely they will probably roll over portions of maturing debt even if they could easily service it and instead keep that cash as additional liquidity buffer, buy back stock and invest into the company.
+Instead, if things pan out nicely, they will probably roll over portions of maturing debt even if they could easily service it and instead keep that cash as additional liquidity buffer, buy back stock and invest in the company.
 I personally consider a sub 2.0x net debt EBITDA multiple sufficient for AT&T as a 2023 target.
 A lot of this will depend as to how well its HBO Max service is performing and how expensive content production and licensing is actually going to be with more and more streaming platforms fighting for subscribers.

 The HBO Max launch itself has been a disaster in my view but that does not mean that the service itself won't be a success.
-In any case it is reassuring to see that unless something really dramatic happens AT&T will have enough cash to substantially reduce its debt position, pay and grow its dividend and maintain a healthy liquidity buffer for various purposes.
+In any case, it is reassuring to see that unless something really dramatic happens AT&T will have enough cash to substantially reduce its debt position, pay and grow its dividend and maintain a healthy liquidity buffer for various purposes.
 And remember, all these results are based on scenario which I consider conservative.

 Source: AT&T 2019/Q4 Earnings Slides